 New Mexico drivers should also know that with the motor vehicle financial responsibility laws, it is a criminal offense to delay surrendering your license plates and/or registration after a suspension for noncompliance.
 The penalties are up to a $1,000 fine, up to six months in jail, or possibly both.
 As soon as you receive the official Notice of Suspension of Registration from the MVD, you have 10 days to return your plates.

 Reinstating your driving privileges

 It takes a $30 reinstatement fee to get your registration back, and $25 to reinstate or place your vehicle license plates.
-On top of the fee, your agent will have to validate your active insurance information online, and you will need to pay your misdemeanor fines before the department will fully allow the reinstatement of your driving privileges.
+On top of the fee, your agent will have to validate your active insurance information online, and you will need to pay your misdemeanor fines before the department will allow the reinstatement of your driving privileges.

 Reapplying for auto insurance in New Mexico

 While it is a must for all registered motorists to have auto insurance in New Mexico, your driving or claims history may pose a disadvantage when you are shopping for an agency to cover you.
 Fortunately, the New Mexico Motor Vehicle Insurance Plan can help.
 If agencies in the mainstream market label you a high-risk driver, this state program can aid you in obtaining the legally required car insurance coverage.